OpenEvalProject/evals/manuscripts/elife-69026/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/69026/elife-69026-fig6-v2.jpg)

-**Figure 6.:** The sweep deficit is measured as the FPR score per gene (to make all tested groups comparable) over all window sizes, and  and iHS, as in nSLFigure 2 (Materials and methods).
+**Figure 6.:** The sweep deficit is measured as the FPR score per gene (to make all tested groups comparable) over all window sizes, and $nS_{L}$ and iHS, as in Figure 2 (Materials and methods).
 The different groups are separated according to recombination and numbers of disease variants so that they have approximately the same size (a half or a fourth of the disease genes).
-All deficits are measured using only African populations.Figure 6—source data 1.
+All deficits are measured using only African populations.

 These results further imply that the alternative explanation of constitutively less common adaptation at disease genes is less likely than interference.
 With constitutively less adaptation at disease genes, the stronger sweep deficit observed at disease genes in low, compared to high recombination regions, could only reflect the fact that there is more statistical power to detect sweeps in low recombination regions (Booker et al., 2020; O'Reilly et al., 2008), and therefore more statistical power to distinguish a sweep deficit.
 A higher statistical power to detect sweeps in low recombination regions however does not explain the very strong sweep deficit in low recombination regions with many disease variants, and the marginal sweep deficit in low recombination regions with few disease variants.